June 28, 2017//Ellen NeveuxLast Updated: December 23, 2020

 Single-password authentication remains one of the most common attack vectors used by cyber-criminals to break into online systems.
 My view is that single-password authentication should be banned worldwide.
 All publicly accessible online systems that rely on single-password should be forced to use at least one form of strong multi-factor authentication (MFA).
 In this article, I cover five reasons why.

-With the rapidly growing number of sophisticated cyber-attacks, such as phishing and ransomware, SFA has had its day.
+With the rapidly growing number of sophisticated cyber-attacks, such as phishing and ransomware, Single-factor authentication has had its day.
 One way to fight back against the rise in cyber-attacks is by using strong MFA.
 It must be widespread and used as the most basic type of authentication mechanism.
-Unfortunately, many service providers and organizations still rely on SFA as their preferred method of authentication for online systems connected to the internet.
+Unfortunately, many service providers and organizations still rely on single-factor authentication as their preferred method of authentication for online systems connected to the internet.
 This is very bad.
-Here are five reasons why.
+Here are five reasons why:

 1. Humans are naturally ‘lazy’ when it comes to passwords